tatianegercina/FinTech/01-Lesson-Plans/13-AWS-Cloud/3/LessonPlan.md

   * _Confirm prompt:_ `Are you sure you want to split a bill for ${totalAmount} between {numberPeople} people?`
   * _Cancel prompt:_ `Okay, let's start again.`

-  Explain to students that in the confirm prompt, `{totalAmount}` and `{numberPeople}` are a kind of variables that will be filled out with the values given by the user.
+  Explain to students that in the confirm prompt, `{totalAmount}` and `{numberPeople}` are a kind of variable that will be filled out with the values given by the user.

 * **Step 9:** Now it is time to see the bot in action, build your bot by clicking on the _Build_ button, and confirming the build option on the pop-up window.

   ![Step 9a](Images/lex-step9a.png)

   The building process takes a couple of minutes.
-Once the process finished, you will see the following confirmation message, and the _Test bot_ window will appear.
+Once the process is finished, you will see the following confirmation message, and the _Test bot_ window will appear.
 You can now close the confirmation message and test your bot.

   ![Step 9b](Images/lex-step9b.png)

-* **Step 10:** Test your boot using the first sample utterance.
+* **Step 10:** Test your bot using the first sample utterance.
 You should have a dialog with the bot as follows.

    ![Step 10](Images/lex-step10.gif)